Juliusz Kaden-Bandrowski

 Juliusz Kaden-Bandrowski (/pl/; 24 February 1885 – 8 August 1944) was a Polish journalist and novelist.
-Between 1933 and 1939 he was a secretary general of the prestigious Polish Academy of Literature (Polska Akademia Literatury) in the Second Polish Republic.
+Between 1933 and 1939 he was a secretary general of the Polish Academy of Literature (Polska Akademia Literatury) in the Second Polish Republic.

 Life

 Born in Rzeszów, Juliusz Kazimierz Kaden-Bandrowski studied piano at conservatories in Lwów, Kraków and Leipzig.
 While studying at Brussels, he switched his interests to philosophy.
 During World War I, he served as aide to Józef Piłsudski and as chronicler to the First Brigade of the Polish Legions.

 In 1907 he had begun working as a correspondent for the Polish press.
 After World War I, he associated himself with the Skamander group of Polish experimental poets founded in 1918, and in 1933 joined the Polish Academy of Literature.
 During World War II, Kaden-Bandrowski declined to leave German-occupied Warsaw, to which he had moved during the Interbellum.
 He participated in underground teaching and gave music lessons.
 He was arrested and interrogated by the Gestapo.
 He died on 8 August 1944 in Warsaw, a week into the Warsaw Uprising.

-His novels show penetrating insights and fidelity to facts; behaviorist and expressionist elements; and strikingly unusual combinations of diverse styles and literary techniques.
+His novels show insights and fidelity to facts; behaviorist and expressionist elements; and combinations of different styles and literary techniques.

 Family

 Kaden-Bandrowski was the son of Juliusz Marian Bandrowski and his wife, Helena, née Kaden.
 Juliusz's brother was Jerzy Bandrowski (1883–1940), a journalist, novelist and translator from English to Polish.

 He was a member of the Polish Reformed Church.
-By his wife, Romana, née Szpak (1882–1962; she had a son, Kazimierz Lewiński, an engineer who graduated from the Paris Polytechnique, from her first marriage), Kaden-Bandrowski had twin sons: Andrzej (1920–43), a Home Army second lieutenant who died in action in Warsaw in June 1943; and Paweł (1920–44), a Home Army lieutenant who fought in the Warsaw Uprising and fell in the Czerniaków neighborhood of Warsaw's Mokotów district on 15 September 1944.
+By his wife, Romana, née Szpak (1882–1962; she had a son, Kazimierz Lewiński, an engineer who graduated from the Paris Polytechnique, from her first marriage), Kaden-Bandrowski had twin sons: Andrzej (1920–43), a Home Army second lieutenant who died in action in Warsaw in June 1943; and Paweł (1920–44), a Home Army lieutenant who fought in the Warsaw Uprising and died in the Czerniaków neighborhood of Warsaw's Mokotów district on 15 September 1944.

 Juliusz Kazimierz Kaden-Bandrowski and his sons are interred at Warsaw's Protestant Reformed Cemetery.